ibm-cloud-docs/EventStreams/eventstreams157.md

 ### Migration considerations: topics
 An application using {{site.data.keyword.messagehub}} produces to and consumes from a number of Kafka topics.

-To migrate from an Dedicated cluster to an Enterprise instance, create the topics on the new instance with the same configuration as on the Dedicated instance.
+To migrate from an Dedicated cluster to an Enterprise instance, create the topics on the new instance with the same configuration as the Dedicated instance.

 #### Obtaining information about topics and their configuration in an existing cluster
 {: #existing_topic_config}